Sreenima05-09-03/Flight-info-app/README.md

 ---

-# ✈️ FlightInfoApp
+# ✈️ FlightInfoApp (FLIGHTSCRY)

-FlightInfoApp is a nifty little Android application designed to make your travel life easier! 🧳✨ Built with ❤️ using Kotlin and Android Studio, this app is your go-to for all things flight-related.
+FlightInfoApp is a nifty little Android application designed to make your travel life easier! 🧳✨ Built with ❤ using Kotlin and Android Studio, this app is your go-to for all things flight-related.
+THIS APP IS made to Develop an Android application to display a user’s flight itinerary using Backpack for skyscanner as a part of Skyscanner's Software Engineering virtual job simulation.

+Task Overview
+What you'll learn
+How to develop a proof of concept (PoC) for a mobile application.
+How to utilize Backpack, Skyscanner's custom UI library, to create a user interface.

+What you'll do
+Develop an Android application to display a user’s flight itinerary using Backpack.
+Create the user interface (UI) for Flightscry, Skyscanner's new mobile application.

 ## 🚀 Features